danieldiaz21/hack-a-thing-1/README.md

 ## Architecture

 This lacks a formal project structure as this journey is more of a learning experience rather than a project experience.
+The amount of time I spent learning is not reflected by the contents in this repository.
 Nonetheless, there are mini challenges introduced in the tutorial which I have included in the form of folders.

 ## Setup